jwt625/gdsjam/DevLog/DevLog-004-01-Client-Side-Editor.md

 ### 11. GDS File Auto-Upload

-**Decision:** Auto-upload generated GDS to session if user is host.
+**Decision:** Auto-upload generated GDS to session if user is host, with file size threshold.

 **Rationale:**
 - Server-side execution already generates file on server
 - File hash available in execution response
 - Simpler than downloading and re-uploading
+- Large files (>10MB) should require explicit user action to avoid surprising session participants

 **Implementation:**
-- Execution response includes `fileId` (SHA-256 hash)
+- Execution response includes `fileId` (SHA-256 hash) and `size` (bytes)
+- If file size <= 10MB: Auto-upload to session immediately
+- If file size > 10MB: Show warning toast with "Sync to Session" button
 - Use existing `FileTransfer` class to store metadata in Y.js
 - Skip file upload step (file already on server)

 ### 12. Comment Handling

-**Decision:** Do not clear comments when loading code-generated GDS (exception to file upload behavior).
+**Decision:** Clear comments when loading code-generated GDS (same as file upload behavior).

 **Rationale:**
-- Code may generate similar layout (iterative development)
-- Comments may still be relevant
+- Simpler implementation for MVP
+- Consistent behavior with file upload
+- Avoids complexity of tracking GDS source
-- User can manually clear if needed
+- User can manually re-add comments if needed

-**Fallback:** If implementation is complex, clear comments for MVP (same as file upload).
+**Future Enhancement:** Preserve comments for code-generated GDS in post-MVP.

 ### 13. Default Example